tfrench/example-agents-project/README.md

    - Update env variable `ENCRYPTION_KEY` in `.env` and `.env.docker`.

 5. **Using Python 3.11**
-    - Install dependencies: `make setup`
+    - Set Python version and install dependencies: `make setup`

 ---